 - Komar, Karen (Person)

 The collection is in German and English.

 Open to researchers.

 Collection has been digitized.
-Please follow the links in the Container List to access the digitized materials.
+Please follow the links in the Collection Organization section to access the digitized materials.

 There may be some restrictions on the use of the collection.
 For more information, contact:

 Leo Baeck Institute, Center for Jewish History, 15 West 16th Street, New York, NY 10011

 Werner G. Gumprecht was born on December 23, 1905 in Hamburg, the son of Helmuth and Anna Sophie Gumprecht.
 Werner was married to Edith (née Jotkowitz) and the couple had 3 daughters: Marion, Karin and Renate, who were all born in Hamburg.
 They were 9, 5 and 3 respectively when the family left Germany on July 22, 1941.
 The ship docked in Brooklyn but the family settled in Cleveland and was naturalized in 1947.
 Werner, who had been a chauffeur in Germany, became a cable layer in America.
 He died in Cleveland in 1980.